rtstewart/animated-analog-clock/README.md

 <img src="UI-Clock-Icon-Blue.png" width="400px">

-[Bobby Stewart](https://github.com/rtstewart) was charged with authoring the HTML and CSS for the clock.
+[Bobby Stewart](https://github.com/rtstewart) was charged with authoring the HTML and CSS to emulate the analog clock image above.
 [Kevin Lufkin](https://github.com/klufkin) was charged with authoring the JavaScript to provide clock movement corresponding to the actual local time.

 [view GitHub hosted solution](https://rtstewart.github.io/animated-analog-clock/clock-analog-QA.html)